Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Main results

 Note that the corollary cannot be expected to be informative if $\Sigma$ is singular or close to singular.
 In particular, the $W_i$ need to be standardized so that $\Var W_i$, $1\leq i\leq d$, are all of the same order.
+The proof of Corollary~\ref{cor1} is given in Section~\ref{sec4}.